Knights of the Rails

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Barstow Harvey House (within shouting distance of this marker); General Beale Uses Camels (approx. 0.4 miles away); Calico Mountain Mines (approx. 0.4 miles away); Christiansen Memorial Plaza (approx. 0.4 miles away); Waterman Junction Becomes Barstow 1886 (approx. 0.4 miles away); The Harvey House (approx. 0.4 miles away); Mojave Runners (approx. 0.4 miles away); The Mormon Trail (approx. 0.4 miles away).
 Touch for a list and map of all markers in Barstow.

 Credits.
 This page was last revised on March 10, 2018.
-This page originally submitted on March 10, 2018, by Denise Boose of Tehachapi, California.
-This page has been viewed 61 times since then and 4 times this year.
+It was originally submitted on March 10, 2018, by Denise Boose of Tehachapi, California.
+This page has been viewed 141 times since then and 47 times this year.
 Photos: 1, 2, 3, 4. submitted on March 10, 2018, by Denise Boose of Tehachapi, California. • Andrew Ruppenstein was the editor who published this page.